-Last weekend, I visited my grandmother and had a family breakfast.
-You know, the type of gatherings that start early and end 5 or 7 hours later than you expected.
-Partly because everyone arrives at different times (as if we've never been told what time to arrive) and partly because each person who arrives brings something to share, even if it's just gossip.
+Last weekend, I went to see my grandma, and we had a big family breakfast.
+You know, those kinds of gatherings that begin early and last much longer than you'd expect, usually 5 to 7 hours more.
+This happens because people show up at different times, like no one told us when to come, and everyone brings something to share, even if it's just some juicy gossip.

 Aunt Licha's Conchas